-Leaves: Simple, alternate, narrow 2 to 3 inches long, and are untoothed.
+Leaves: Simple, alternate, narrow 2 to 3 in long, and are untoothed.
 The upper surface of the leaf is light green, the lower surface is silvery white with dense scales.

-Stems: Can reach 30 feet in height, trunks and branches have 1 to 2 inch thorns.
+Stems: To 30 ft tall, trunks and branches have 1 to 2 in long thorns

 Ecological: Invades both upland and riparian communities.
 Creates monotypic stands which replaces native vegetation, altering structure nutrient cycling, and system hydrology.

 General requirements: Can grow in a variety of soil and moisture conditions, but prefers open, moist riparian zones.

 Distribution: Primarly found in central and western U.S. but is also found in eastern U.S.